moia-oss/aws-cfg-generator/README.md

 ```
 [profile 123456789098]
-region=eu-central-1
 role_arn=arn:aws:iam::123456789098:role/role-name
 source_profile=default
-mfa_serial=arn:aws:iam::111111111111:mfa/user-name@example.com
+include_profile=default

 [profile 098765432123]
-region=eu-central-1
 role_arn=arn:aws:iam::098765432123:role/role-name-two
 source_profile=default
-mfa_serial=arn:aws:iam::111111111111:mfa/user-name@example.com
+include_profile=default

-. . .
+[. . .]
 ```

 #### Flags

 - `source-profile` Can be used to specify a source profile other than `default`
-- `region` Can be used to specify a region other than `eu-central-1`
+- `region` Can be used to specify a region other than the region in your source profile

 ### aws-extend-switch-roles